 Longmont is situated at approximately 5000 feet above sea level in Boulder County.
 It's recognized as a Home Rule Municipality.
 It's approximately 31 miles away from Denver.
 The city has experienced significant growth, but maintains a residential ambience.
-In 2006 Longmont was recognized as an "All_America City" by the National Civic League.
-Also, in 2006 it was ranked 61st in the list of the "top 100 places to live in the country" by Money Magazine.

 Some of the major employers are Seagate Technology, Longmont United Hospital, Amgen, Butterball, Intrado, Federal Aviation Administration and McLane Western.
 The Boulder/Longmont area is known for employment in the software industry.
 Residents and visitors enjoy the excellent views of the Rocky Mountains.

 In 1870 a group of notable Chicago citizens sold memberships to a new town to be establish named "The Chicago-Colorado Colony."
 The proceeds from the membership sales were uses to purchase a large acreage in Northern Colorado.
 They built the town in 1871 and the name was taken from nearby Longs Peak, which was named in tribute to explorer Stephen H. Long.
 An extensive irrigation ditch system was constructed in order to bring water from the nearby rivers to the wheat fields, fruit tree orchards and other farm land.
 Soon, flour mills, a vegetable cannery and the prominent Great Western Sugar Co. were established.